 - The Lord of the Rings and The Hobbit are each one story told over multiple films.
-The distinction here is that the story is the same one, spread across multiple films, rather than a different story told with the same characters on the same timeline.
-The Dark Knight would then qualify as a sequel, where The Return of the King is act three.
+The distinction here is that it is a single story, spread across multiple films, rather than a different story told with the same characters on the same timeline.
+With The Lord of the Rings, act one is The Fellowship of the Ring, act two is The Two Towers, and The Return of the King is act three.

 - I must have seen it.
 If I haven’t seen it, I can’t list it.

 - I will group some sequels together, when there are multiple in the same series, for the sake of clarity and ease of reading.

 - Star Wars: The Force Awakens / The Last Jedi (hopefully also Episode IX) – Successfully following up from Return of the Jedi, it brings mystery, new characters, the feel of the post-Old Republic universe back, moving forward, while recalling what was great before.

 - Star Wars: Revenge of the Sith – The best of the prequels, it still has some issues, but once it hits Order 66, it elevates the feel of the film to that which I wish the entire prequel trilogy felt.